bongster21/bongster21.github.io/_posts/2017-06-15-front-end-development-portfolio.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZGDG8wZwt_c" frameborder="0" allowfullscreen></iframe>

-Technology: Angular, D3, Plotly, Leaflet, Postgres, Loopback, Gulp, Node, Heroku This prototype dashboard is developed for New World Development Company to demonstrate the usefulness of shopping mall analytics.
-The project is done on a set of sample data provided to us on K11, one of their shopping malls.
-The sample data includes MAC addresses of mobile phones connected to the WIFI, social media data and CRM data.
-From these we are able to determine the hot and cold zones, dwell times, customer paths, stay spots analysis, time of day profile and shop profile analysis.
+Technology: Angular, D3, Plotly, Leaflet, Postgres, Loopback, Gulp, Node, Heroku This prototype dashboard is developed for a major shopping mall to demonstrate the usefulness of shopping mall analytics.
+We are able to determine the hot and cold zones, dwell times, customer paths, stay spots analysis, time of day profile and shop profile analysis.